rajat3204/aws-labs-2024/README.md

 # aws-labs
 A collection of hands-on labs to help learning the fundamentals of AWS cloud computing services.
-Each lab has:
+Each lab has:-

 * a title,
 * a difficulty level (1-3),